 3. What are your marketing plans for my home?

-4. What has your company sold in my area?
+4. What have you personally sold in my area?

-5. Who controls their marketing – the Real Estate Agent or their broker?
+5. Who controls the marketing – the Real Estate Agent or their broker?

 If your agent is not in control of their own marketing, then who is?
 You may want to talk with that person prior to signing anything.
 How effective is the Listing Agent's marketing?
 What percentage of their own listings do they sell?
 How many Buyer’s Agents do they have help them with the showings?

-6. On average, when your listings sell, how close is the selling price to the asking price?
+6. On average, when your listings sells, how close is the selling price to the asking price?

 This information is available from The Real Estate Board.
 Is this Listing Agent’s performance higher or lower than The Board average?
 Their performance on this measurement will help you predict how high a price you will get for the sale of your home.